OttawaESS/client-ess-site/src/pages/events/101week.md

           description: We don’t need booze to party!
 Join in on the fun and  make memories that you WILL remember!
           image: ../../images/101week/shineday-crop.jpg

+      - type: cta_section
+        title: Traditions
+        actions:
+          - label: See more
+            url: /about/traditions
+            style: primary
+        has_background: true
+        background_color: gray

       - type: features_section
         title: Sponsors
         features: